-When a new position is grant-funded, a job description is developed by the supervisor and the Office of TADA.
+When a new position is grant-funded, a job description is developed by the supervisor and the Office of Talent Acquisition, Development, and Accountability (alternately "TADA").
 Based on the duties, TADA places the position at the appropriate classification on the Salary Schedule; the salary may be specified by the grant.
 College funding beyond the grant period is determined by business necessity and other factors.
 Employees holding a grant-funded position are required to record grant-funded hours separately from College-funded hours on timesheets.